-Predictions of a possible third wave of Covid-19 along with high inflationary pressure are expected to hamper the pent-up demand in 2021, economists said.
+Economists said that predictions of a possible third wave of Covid-19 along with high inflationary pressure are expected to hamper the pent-up demand in 2021.

 At present, India suffers from a resurgence of Covid cases.
 However, a sharp decline in the new infection rate has triggered hopes of economic normalization.

 In contrast, low consumer sentiment as well as falling household income levels amid job losses will negatively impact the off-take of several sectors.